atlassian/github-for-jira/docs/FAQs.md

 **A:** No. A GitHub App can only be connected to one Jira instance.
 This is to limit access and prevent data leaks.

-<h3>Q: What’s the difference between creating a GitHub App automatically vs manually? </h3>
+<h3>Q: What’s the difference between creating a GitHub App automatically vs manually?</h3>

 **A:** We recommend that you create a GitHub App automatically, as this process is relatively simple.
 All you need to do is enter an app name and make a few selections - we’ll use a combination of the GitHub API and a manifest file to pre-populate the app creation form for you.

 If you want to create a GitHub app manually, you can do so, but the process is less simple.
 You’ll need to create a GitHub App within your GitHub Enterprise Server account, copy several values from the new app into Jira, and copy several URLs from Jira into the app.
-Learn more about manually creating a GitHub App. <TODO link to new support doc>
+[Learn more about manually creating a GitHub App](https://support.atlassian.com/jira-cloud-administration/docs/manually-create-a-github-app/).

 <h3>Q: I want to create a GitHub App automatically, but it says my GitHub Enterprise Server must be version 3.1 or higher.
 Why?</h3>